Equicord/Equibot/assets/support/moreinfo.md

 If possible, provide steps how to reproduce the issue If appropriate, provide screenshots or screen recordings

-**For Vencord issues:**
+**For Equicord issues:**

-- If you are able to, run the `/vencord-debug` slash command
+- If you are able to, run the `/equicord-debug` slash command
 - If not, provide the following info:
-  - How are you using Vencord?
-(Discord Desktop, Browser (name your browser!!), Vencord Desktop, ArmCord, ...)
+  - How are you using Equicord?
+(Discord Desktop, Browser (name your browser!!), Equibop, ArmCord, ...)
   - What OS are you using?
 - Open the DevTools with `Ctrl + Shift + i` (`Cmd + Option + i` on MacOs) and check the console tab for red error messages

 **For Installer issues:**

 - What OS are you using?